Hudson (Aliens): Production

 Bill Paxton went through basic Marine training to prepare for his role, along with the rest of the actors portraying the Marines (with the exception of Michael Biehn, who was a last-minute replacement to the cast).
 The actors were allowed to personalize the armor they would wear in the film by decorating as they saw fit.
-Paxton added the phrase "Contents under pressure... do not puncture" and a reference to his fiancé, later wife Louise Newbury to his armor.
+Paxton added the phrase "Contents under pressure... do not puncture" and a reference to his fiancée (later wife), Louise Newbury, to his armor.
 Producer Gale Anne Hurd stated after Paxton's death "[James Cameron] wrote the role of Hudson specifically for [Paxton].
 And there was no question of just how amazing Bill would be in the role.
 Things like 'Game over, man!' - all of that was their collaboration in creating a character who was the voice of the audience."
-Bill Paxton claimed to have improvised many of his lines, including the famous "Game over man!" line.
+Bill Paxton claimed to have improvised many of his lines, including the famous "Game over, man!" line.
 Paxton has also stated in the past that the constant high energy nature of Hudson made him a more difficult character to play, and has cited that Hudson was one of the most difficult roles he faced over his career.
 A conversation between Ripley and Hudson in the film has been used as analysis for how human beings often demean the heightened intelligence levels of non-human beings.
 The conversation in question is Hudson's response to the Xenomorphs cutting the power, with Hudson retorting "What do you mean they cut the power?
-How could they cut the power man?
+How could they cut the power, man?
 They're animals!"